MicrosoftDocs/dynamics-365-project-operations/articles/pro/budget/create-project-budget-from-estimates.md

 1. In the left navigation, change the area to **Projects**.
 1. Select the project to reimport estimates to create a budget.
 1. On the project page, select **Budget**, and then select **Reimport estimates**.
-1. A message box notifies you that a reimport of estimates deletes all budget lines and recreate the budget from estimates.
+1. A message box notifies you that a reimport of estimates deletes all budget lines and re-creates the budget from estimates.
 Select **OK** to confirm that you want to reimport estimates.
 1. In the **Import from estimates** dialog box, follow the steps in the [Create a budget from estimates](#create-a-budget-from-estimates) section.

 ## Delete a project budget